 - Define your long-term goals and desired roles.

-- Update your resume and LinkedIn profile.
+- Give your resume and LinkedIn a serious refresh.

 Week 2:

-- Apply to 5-10 jobs per week.
+- Apply to 5-10 occupations this week.
+Don’t only send and forget.

 Week 3: